mrkaye97/code-riddles/README.md

 {Abha=5.0/18.0/27.4, Abidjan=15.7/26.0/34.1, Abéché=12.1/29.4/35.6, Accra=14.7/26.4/33.1, Addis Ababa=2.1/16.0/24.3, Adelaide=4.1/17.3/29.7, ...}
 ```

 For the purposes of this exercise, we'll just use 100m rows instead of 1bn.
+In addition, the original challenge required that no external libraries are used, but in this exercise you can use any libraries you want.

 ## Objectives